DCEW/MAIHDA_opencode/README.md

-The goal of MAIHDA_opencode is to host the elements of analytical code that underpin the publication ‘Intersectional inequalities in late diagnosis of colorectal cancer in England, 2013 to 2019’, submitted to JECH in late 2024
+The goal of MAIHDA_opencode is to host the elements of analytical code that underpin the publication ‘Intersectional inequalities in late diagnosis of colorectal cancer in England, 2013 to 2019’, submitted for publication in late 2024.
+This work is a collaboration between the National Disease Registration Service and colleagues at the University of Sheffield.

 This code has been adapted slightly from the working repository of that project to protect organisational information or individual analysts’